pvtnator/SR1.20EN/README.md

 If you encounter issues, please read below so you understand what are relevant bugs to report.
 In general, please report game logic bugs (from a fresh save), but it's unnecessary to report untranslated lines.

+### Original work by Dreamania.
+The official game is required to apply this patch.

 ## Progress
 ### What's done
 - Main story (NPC texts in maps)